Dog River Reservoir, Georgia, USA

 - Statistics / Weather / Helpful Links

 Looking for Dog River Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Dog River Reservoir, located in the Atlanta Metro Region of Georgia, was built in 1992 and became the largest water improvement project in Douglas County.
 Built to counteract the effects of the polluted Chattahoochee River, the reservoir is the major water source for the area.
 Managed by the Douglasville-Douglas County Water and Sewer Authority, the county has enacted strict building regulations within the river’s drainage basin, limiting development to residences on lots no smaller than 3 acres.
 These regulations limit the number of residents in the area and affect the quality of the primary drinking water for Douglas County.
 While the reservoir was expanded in 2006 from 200 acres to 300 acres, it was closed due to flooding in September 2009.
 For information on when it will reopen, call 770-920-3884.